Back to blog

 Website: uplead.com

-Description: Uplead is a popular lead generation database company that offers high-quality datasets and a 95% data accuracy guarantee.
+Description: Uplead is a popular lead generation database that offers quality datasets and a 95% data accuracy guarantee.
 Their paid plans aren’t cheap, but you can always test the service first.

 Pricing: Free trial, Paid plans from $99/mo